 Math problems have a few lines of math stuff which results in a conclusion.
 The same goes for arguments.
 There are a couple claims that (should) result in a conclusion.

 Also, math problems have correct and incorrect conclusions.
 The same goes for arguments.
+Given a set of premises, only some (if any) conclusions follow.
 So how do we figure out which conclusions are correct and which are incorrect?
 We learn the tools of philosophy.

 Logic is the main tool in philosophy.
 Logic outlines the ways in which claims can and cannot be related.
 If you’ve ever heard of logical fallacies, then you’re already familiar with some of the ways in which claims cannot be related.

 But there is more to philosophy than understanding the relationship between the claims of arguments.
 We also have to agree about the content of the claims in arguments.
 To do that, we have to carefully communicate and interpret the claims.

 For instance, some claims will involve a distinction.
 And until we identify and understand that distinction, we might not understand the claim or the argument in which it appears.
 There are lots of important distinctions in philosophy.
 Here is a list of distinctions that will be useful for first-time philosophy students.

 You can also check out “How Arguments (Are Supposed) To Work: The Basics“.

 In many classes, we can do well by merely showing up and trying.
 In philosophy classes, it takes a bit more than this.
 We also have to use the tools of philosophy.
 And this is harder than most people think.
 So how do you learn to use the tools of philosophy?
 Practice and teamwork.
 And how do you test your philosophy skills?
 In most philosophy classes, you explain and evaluate arguments.